Slack vs Google Chat: Is There Finally A Winner?

 Yes!
 Like many providers of workplace communications, Google now has a Slack alternative.

 Google Chat is the team communications app offered by Google.
-It has many features similar to Slack like direct messaging, group conversations, file sharing, and video meetings.
+It has many features similar to Slack like direct messaging, group conversations, file sharing, and video meetings (via Google Meet).

-Slack stands for “Searchable Log of All Communication and Knowledge” and is a workplace communication app used among individuals and teams for communication.
+Slack stands for “Searchable Log of All Communication and Knowledge” and is a workplace communication app used amongst individuals and teams for communication.

-It provides a single space where teams can collaborate, share messages and files, make video and voice calls and execute projects seamlessly.
+It provides a single space where teams can collaborate, share messages and files, make video and voice calls, and execute projects.

-In Slack, there are two ways to communicate: channels and direct messages.
+In Slack, there are two ways to communicate: channels (group chat) and direct messages (DM) (person-to-person chat).
 Within each of these areas, you can send messages and start calls.